iamgio/pikt/core/README.md

 - `properties`: system properties and color scheme parsing;
 - `schemes`: color-based processing and operations;
 - `statements`: statements (such as `if`, `variable.set`, etc.) and their behaviors;
+- `targetlang`: access to specific tools for each target language available for transpilation (currently Kotlin only);
 - `util`: general utilities.